 \begin{question} Do pulsating standing waves admit a variational interpretation?
 Do they exist in general?
 Are they smooth? \end{question}

-Finally, in view of known examples in the homogenization theory of geometric flows, it is far from clear what kind of estimates or regularity can be expected from the coefficients $\tilde{M}^{a}$ and $\tilde{\mathcal{S}}^{a}$.
+Finally, in view of known examples in the homogenization of geometric flows (cf.\ \cite{cesaroni novaga valdinoci,novaga valdinoci,braides gelli novaga}), it is far from clear what kind of estimates or regularity can be expected from the coefficients $\tilde{M}^{a}$ and $\tilde{\mathcal{S}}^{a}$.
 Following \cite{ducrot}, for instance, an optimistic first guess suggests this question might be approachable through an elliptic regularization of \eqref{E: pulsating standing wave}.
-These constitute the last question treated here:
+These issues constitute our last question:

 \begin{question} What can be said about the coefficients $\tilde{\mathcal{S}}^{a}$ and $\tilde{M}^{a}$ where estimates and regularity are concerned?
 Can they be obtained through elliptic regularization? \end{question}